SafeGraphInc/awesome-safegraph-datascience/README.md

 # awesome-safegraph-datascience

-This site is a community/crowdsourced collection of datasets, tools, research, and community resources related to SafeGraph Data and the [SafeGraph COVID-19 data consortium](https://www.safegraph.com/covid-19-data-consortium).
+This site is a community, crowdsourced collection of datasets, tools, research, and community resources related to SafeGraph Data and the [SafeGraph COVID-19 data consortium](https://www.safegraph.com/covid-19-data-consortium).
 Over 1000 groups are contributing to COVID-19 data science research through the consortium.
 Given the growth of the community and the value of their contributions, we are leveraging the [awesome-list] approach to gather and organize.

 If you would like to contribute a software tool, research project, use case, code, or data product related to or using SafeGraph data, please add it to the list using either: